MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos-extensions.md

 Great, you are all set to visualize Crashes data on the portal that the SDK collects automatically.

-Look at the documentation for [App Center Crashes](~/sdk/crashes/macos.md) to learn how to customize and use more advanced functionalities of it.
+Look at the documentation for [App Center Crashes](~/sdk/crashes/macos.md) to learn how to customize your app and use more advanced functionalities.